 If so, it’s time for an upgrade — and WebFX can help.
 When it comes to website redesign checklists, we’re at the top of our game, and we know how to get things done.

-Our website redesign planning guide will help you determine exactly what you want in a website, and it includes some website redesign tips to ensure that your website ends up looking amazing.
+Our website redesign guide will help you determine exactly what you want in a website, and it includes some website redesign tips to include in your redesign project plan so you can ensure your website ends up looking amazing.

 Keep reading and take out your notebook so that you don’t miss any of our website redesign tips.
-If you’d like to speak directly with a web design specialist, feel free to give us a call at 888-601-5359!
-Oh, and if you want to learn more about web design trends of 2020, click the button below!
+If you’d like to speak directly with a web design specialist about our website redesign services, feel free to give us a call at 888-601-5359!

 Let’s jump right in!
 You’ll love our website redesign tips to follow!